nathancarter/weblurch/doc/plan.md

 ## Background processing

- * Enhance the background processing queue to always be running the maximum number of concurrent threads at a time (if there are enough available to run) but no more.
-This will require storing (usually) more than one BackgroundFunction instance for each registered function, so that if the function is on the queue several times with several different arguments, they can all be running in parallel.
  * Efficiency improvement:  When enqueueing a background computation, if another with the same background function and argument list is already waiting to be run, delete it.